Use your own domain for all customer-facing Spiffy pages

 - Click Save

-- Continue to setting up your domain in Cloudflare
+- Continue to set up your custom domain in your DNS settings wherever your domain is hosted.

 Pro Tip: Your custom subdomain will be used for checkouts, portals, and affiliate links.
 Using a subdomain like checkout.yourcompany.com or payment.yourcompany.com may not make sense in all scenarios.